saint-lascivious/unbound-config/README.md

     unbound                 unbound, unbound-anchor, unbound-checkconf,
     --install-unbound       unbound-control, unbound-control-setup,
                             unbound-host

-                            Takes the optional parameter --unbound-only to
+                            Takes an optional parameter [--unbound-only] to
                             install only the unbound binary

+                            Note: legacy unbound-checkconf and unbound-control
+                            may fail on more modern unbound configuration options

     -I                      Download and install the unbound-config script to script                  local storage, or update an existing locally